tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 The holistic scope for this application will be to provide an indicative status of the **FLN (Foundational Learning & Numeracy)** competencies achieved by students in UP, and benchmark it against the NIPUN Lakshyas.
 The app can also help conduct third party Ghoshna assessment, in order to declare a specific school/block/district as **NIPUN**.

-Before deep-diving into the specifics of the application, let us first understand "What are spot assessments ?"
-**Spot Assessment** is a form of quick dipstick analysis that helps understand the learning levels of any beneficiary.
-In a school, a spot assessment without tech would look like this:-

-1. A mentor goes to a classroom during study hours
-2. The mentor observes teaching inside the classroom
-3. The mentor randomly picks some students and asks a few questions related to the subject
-4. The mentor makes a note of the accuracy and share a feedback for the same with the class teacher & principal

 ------------

 # Types of Users